Zizwar/suno-deno/README.md

 #### `init()`

-Initializes the SenoDeno instance and renews the authentication token.
+Initializes the SunoDeno instance and renews the authentication token.

 #### `getLimitLeft()`